madebyporter/sgsturfv2/wp-content/plugins/woocommerce-services/readme.txt

 = This works with WooCommerce, right? =

 Yep!
 WooCommerce version 3.0 or newer, please.

-= Why is a Jetpack Connection and WordPress.com account required? =

-We use the Jetpack connection to authenticate each request and, if you use the shipping label service, to charge your credit card on file.

 = Are there Terms of Service and data usage policies? =